aslanides/aslanides.github.io/_posts/2017-04-30-cfar-games.md

 \end{align}
 $$

 Informally, you gain points if you move the market towards the truth, and lose points if you move it away from the truth.
-For each player \\(p_j\\), you add up the total score for the market.
+For each player $$p_j$$, you add up the total score for the market.

 Some other rules: